'We're wrapped in illusions, delusions, confusions…

-This is a dark book illuminated by fire.
-The struggle between good and evil is set in a modern context mixing terrorism with naïve saintliness, sexuality, and incessant attempts to escape from the mundane.
-The picaresque hero, dreadfully maimed by fire, suffers and survives in a cruel world.
-He and the twins Sophie and Toni, who are equally maimed spiritually, move towards a climactic reckoning amid another fire.
+The struggle between good and evil is set in a modern context mixing terrorism with naive saintliness, sexuality, and incessant attempts to escape from the mundane.
+Matty, dreadfully maimed by fire, suffers and survives in a cruel world.
+He and the twins Sophie and Toni, who are equally maimed spiritually, move towards a climatic reckoning amid another fire.

 Darkness Visible won the James Tait Black Memorial Prize in 1979.